ShopTalk EMV Chip Credit Card Infographic | Shop up. Chip out.

 Chip cards are one of the biggest changes to happen to payments in recent history.
 By enabling EMV transactions, chip credit cards are designed to improve security by using cryptographic technology that authenticates payments at the point of sale (POS) and virtually eliminates the threat of counterfeit cards.
 Estimates suggest that 31% of consumers possessed chip cards in 2014 and that number is predicted to reach 100% by the year 2018.
 This acceleration is largely driven by the merchant liability shift that occurred in October 2015, which made merchants that do not support EMV chip card technology responsible for payments fraud.

-As chip cards become more commonplace, it’s natural to ask how they impact consumers and their perception of safety.
+As credit cards with EMV chips become more commonplace, it’s natural to ask how they impact consumers and their perception of safety.
 Vantiv teamed up with Socratic Technologies to ask 500 consumers about chip cards, how they’re using them, and what they perceive as their benefits.
 Here are the key takeaways.

-Among all age groups, chip cards are the most preferred payment method at retail locations
+Among all age groups, EMV chip cards are the most preferred payment method at retail locations

 61% of respondents name chip cards as their payment method of choice

 Mobile wallets are the least preferred payment method at retail locations

 Only 6% of respondents say mobile wallets (Apple Pay, Google Wallet, etc.) are their preferred payment method

 Digital payments (PayPal, etc.) are the most preferred method for online transactions

 42% of respondents prefer to pay for goods and services online using digital payment methods